Innovative and digital approaches in health and welfare (DHV310)

 By the end of the course, the PhD candidate will be able to:

-• identify relevant challenges for the individual, the health care services and society
+- identify relevant challenges for the individual, the health care services and society from an innovation perspective

-• assess the need for innovation measures and technological tools in health services delivery to meet the challenges and needs of individuals affected by long-term illness
+- assess the need for innovative measures and technological tools in health services delivery to meet the challenges and needs of individuals in a lifelong perspective.

 Required prerequisite knowledge

-Master level within medicine, health sciences, societal safety, social science, or similar educations.
+Master level within medicine, health sciences, epidemiology, societal safety, social science, or similar educations.

 Exam

-Individual paper of 5000 words (+/- 10%) in English on a self-chosen topic approved by the instructor, which departs from the participants' on-going PhD project.
-However, the paper must take the form of a contribution to the general literature on different aspects of living with a long-term illness.
-The paper must be submitted within six weeks after the end of the course, and will be evaluated as Pass/Fail.
+Individual paper of 3000-5000 words in English on a self-chosen topic approved by the course coordinators, which departs from the participants' on-going PhD project.
+However, the paper must take the form of a contribution to the general literature on different aspects of health and illness in a life-long perspective.
+The paper must be submitted within six weeks after the end of the course and will be evaluated as Pass/Fail.

 Course teacher(s)